Optional Lectio Divina Prayer

 In the words of Pope Paul VI,

-“Proclamation only reaches full development when it is listened to, accepted and assimilated, and when it arouses a genuine adherence in the one who has thus received it … an adherence to the truths which the Lord in his mercy has revealed; still more, an adherence to a program of life — a life henceforth transformed” (5).
+“Proclamation only reaches full development when it is listened to, accepted and assimilated, and when it arouses a genuine adherence in the one who has thus received it … an adherence to the truths which the Lord in his mercy has revealed; still more, an adherence to a program of life — a life henceforth transformed.”
+(5).

-The High Call to Mission
+FACT and the High Call to Mission

 To do this, we need to train Christian disciples in the work of mission.
 Paul VI writes, “A serious preparation is needed for all workers of evangelization.”
-(7) We’ve seen already how saints like St. Ignatius did not merely pass on good Christian teaching to their disciples.
-They also sent them out to find other trustworthy people to train them to do the same for others (2 Tim 2:2) — in other words, he trained his disciples to raise up missionary disciples of their own.
+(7) We’ve seen already how saints, like St. Ignatius in the story above, did not merely pass on good Christian teaching to their disciples.
+They also sent them out to find other trustworthy people to train them to do the same for others (2 Tim 2:2) — in other words, St. Ignatius trained his disciples to raise up missionary disciples of their own.
 The articles in the “Send” section of this book can help you in the work of launching others in the work of missionary discipleship (see articles 5.0 – 6.4).

 Discuss: Are you prepared to win, build and send others?
 Who in your life needs winning, building and sending?
 Are you willing to make the sacrifices necessary to help others grow?

 How do we grow in our union with Christ?
-By following the four key practices to which the earliest disciples of Jesus dedicated themselves: prayer, fellowship, sacraments and forming our minds with the teachings of Christ (see Acts 2:42).
+By following the four key practices to which the earliest disciples of Jesus dedicated themselves: prayer, fellowship, the sacraments and forming our minds with the teachings of Christ (see Acts 2:42).
 These are the four main ways we continually renew our encounter with Christ and grow in divine intimacy.

 In forming missionary disciples, it is not enough to pass on the Gospel message and the teachings of the Church.
 That is essential, but we must do more.
 We must genuinely love the people we are serving, accompanying them in life and personally investing ourselves in them through authentic friendship.
-Think of how Ignatius invested deeply in Francis and Peter: he talked with them, spent with them, gave them his time and attention.
+Think of how Ignatius invested deeply in Francis and Peter: He talked with them, spent with them, gave them his time and attention.
 We need to do the same with the people we serve.
 This certainly includes religious activities, but we ought to share every part of their lives except sin.

-St. Ignatius lived out the words in 1 Thessalonians 2:8, “So, being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us.”
+St. Ignatius lived out the words in 1 Thessalonians 2:8: “So, being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us.”

 Personal investment in the people we’re serving matters, especially outside of formal settings like Bible study.
 A true missionary disciple gets to know the people he serves.
 He doesn’t passively wait for people to come to him.
 He goes out to them, takes an interest in their interests, visits them in their settings and is a true friend, not simply a small group leader.
-Consider the words of Pope Francis: “An evangelizing community gets involved by word and deed in people’s daily lives … Evangelizers thus take on the ‘smell of the sheep,’ and the sheep are willing to hear their voice” (12).
+Consider the words of Pope Francis: “An evangelizing community gets involved by word and deed in people’s daily lives … Evangelizers thus take on the ‘smell of the sheep,’ and the sheep are willing to hear their voice.”
+(8)

 Discuss: How can you begin to live these three habits more effectively?

-FACT: While all Christians are called to become missionary disciples, those who are already faithful to Christ and the Church, available with their time, contagious in their faith and teachable in their heart are ready to answer the call to mission most wholeheartedly and effectively.
+FACT — Faithful, Available, Contagious, Teachable: While all Christians are called to become missionary disciples, those who are already faithful to Christ and the Church, available with their time, contagious in their faith and teachable in their heart are ready to answer the call to mission most wholeheartedly and effectively.

-Three Habits of Missionary Disciples: Divine Intimacy, Authentic Friendship, Clarity and Conviction for the Little Way of Evangelization.
+Three Habits of Missionary Disciples: Divine Intimacy, Authentic Friendship, Clarity and Conviction for the Little Way of Evangelization